 It is best to spread the daily amount of food over several smaller meals per day.
 When nutrients are offered in smaller portions, the chances of hypersensitivity reactions being triggered get reduced.

 Make sure your pet has no access to the food of any other pets.
-If this is impossible to do, it is best to feed the other pets the same dietetic food.
+If this is impossible to do, it is best to food the other pets the same dietetic food.

 Is you pet still shedding, despite the food adaptation?
 Or are you questioning the cause of the skin or coat issues?
 In that case, we always advise to seek help from a vet to exclude any medical causes.